Using Context Managers (with

 with langwatch.trace(...)

-inside a trace block to create nested spans.as trace:
+inside a trace block to create nested spans. - The trace or span object is available in the

 or langwatch.trace()